SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

      ![6.7](6.7.png)

-4. Repeat the process to add all the fields of the type as shown below.
+4. Repeat the step to add all the fields of the type as shown below.

     |  Field Name   | Type
     |  :------------- | :-------------